spacebarchat/docs/docs/faq.md

 # Frequently Asked Questions

+??? info "How do you use the Client?"

+    As described in [Clients](/setup/clients), the official client is not ready yet.
+You are free to use a Fosscord compatible client to connect, but no support will be provided.

+??? info "I am getting the error 'Cannot GET /', how fix?"

+    If you see that error message, it means that your server is configured correctly.
+Hooray!
+    Unfortunately, our official client isn't done yet (see question above).

 ??? info "Voice/Video when?"

     Currently there is no voice or video support in any Fosscord instance.